azu/hubmemo/watch-folder/README.md

 :memo: Note to the behavior of Add multiple `watch_folder/update-memo/*.json` at once.

 If you add multiple `watch_folder/update-memo/*.json` at once, Hubmemo merge some property on same `url` key.
 It aims to avoid limitation of iOS's shortcuts.app.
-The limitation is that it can not create dynamic dictionary of array.
+The limitation is that it can not create a dynamic dictionary of array.

 So, Hubmemo create a single memo from multiple `watch_folder/update-memo/*.json` on same `url` key items